angristan/awesome-stars/README.md

 ## C

+- [nanovms/nanos](https://github.com/nanovms/nanos) - A kernel designed to run one and only one application in a virtualized environment
 - [GrapheneOS/hardened_malloc](https://github.com/GrapheneOS/hardened_malloc) - Hardened allocator designed for modern systems.
 It has integration into Android's Bionic libc and can be used externally with musl and glibc as a dynamic library for use on other Linux-based platforms.
 It will gain more portability / integration over time.
 - [unikraft/unikraft](https://github.com/unikraft/unikraft) - Unikraft is an automated system for building specialized OSes known as unikernels.
 Unikraft can be configured to be POSIX-compliant.
 (Core repository)
 - [archagon/sensible-side-buttons](https://github.com/archagon/sensible-side-buttons) - A macOS menu bar app that enables system-wide navigation functionality for the side buttons on third-party mice.